warehouse-web/warehouse/content/shop/2022-11-10-issue-1-booklook-apron-delantal.md

     image: /img/10_booklook_issue1_warehousehouse_web.jpg
     type: images
   - body: >-
-      Besides the contributors’ text it carries a prologue by researcher [Femke de Vries](https://www.femkedevries.com/).
+      Besides the contributors’ text it carries a prologue by researcher [**Femke de Vries**](https://www.femkedevries.com/).
 This text is shared in Arabic, Chinese, English and Spanish.

       Limited edition of 195 copies.
 This publication is made from a washable
       paper: Neobond.

       Type: softcover\ Dimensions: 295 mm x 205 mm portrait\ Pages: 16\ Art